logan-yee/NN-Tax-Classifier/README.md

 - There are no linters or a build system — the extractors and classifier are script/notebook pipelines. `Neural Classifier/src/test_rules.py` covers the rule layer (`python -m pytest src/test_rules.py`).
-- `Step-by-step guide.mp4` in the project root is a screen-recorded walkthrough.
 ```